mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

     Try [invalidating the cache](https://www.jetbrains.com/help/mps/invalidate-caches.html) and check what other non-MPS plugins you have installed.
-Some IntelliJ plugins that can be found on the marketplace can interfere with MPS plugins, e.g., make the indexing break or throw errors because they expect a text editor and not the projectional editor from MPS.
+Some IntelliJ plugins that can be found on the marketplace can interfere with MPS plugins, for example, make the indexing break or throw errors because they expect a text editor and not the projectional editor from MPS.
 Firewalls and [proxies](https://www.jetbrains.com/help/mps/settings-http-proxy.html) could also affect MPS negatively.

 !!! failure "MPS cannot find languages/solutions."